skydread1/portfolio/src/loicb/server/content/blog/deploy-django-beanstalk.md

 +++
 ## Context

-My tech blog used to be deployed on AWS (during my AWS free tier period).
+My open-source tech blog used to be deployed on AWS (during my AWS free tier period).

 In this article, I am going to highlight the different libraries/settings I used to develop and deploy my Django app.